Workable pricing in 2026 and what you'll actually pay

 Small teams that want one tool for everything

-If you’re under 50 people and you’d rather run sourcing, hiring, and onboarding from a single login than buy three separate products, Workable is a sensible default.
-The all-in-one breadth is the whole point for this group.
+If you’re under 50 people and you’d rather run sourcing, hiring, and onboarding from a single login than buy three separate products, Workable is a sensible default, as long as $299 a month fits your budget as the starting point.

 Outbound-heavy recruiters